adnantium/leasables/docs/design_decisions.md

       * Driver can `acceptUpdatedAgreement(address new_agreement_contract` and then all future processing and execution of the payments will be done on new contract and the original contract will be disabled.
     *

-### Push vs Pull Payments using Widthdrawl pattern:
+### Push vs Pull Payments using Withdrawal pattern:
   * Drivers push payments into `LeaseAgreement.sol`.
 All transfers of funds go the `LeaseAgreement.withdraw()`

 ### Rate Limiting & Speed Bumps